 Strengthening resilience despite good financial year 2024

-Kion Group AG has initiated a new efficiency program.
-After a successful financial year 2024, Kion wants to secure its current momentum and maintain its scope for investment, according to its press release.
+The Kion Group AG has a new Efficiency programme initiated.
+After a successful financial year 2024, Kion would like to secure its current momentum and maintain its room for manoeuvre for investments, according to its press release.

 At the same time, Kion wants to further expand its leading role in the market in a rapidly changing macroeconomic and geopolitical environment.